-The new gorilla troop at Audubon Zoo.
+The gorilla troop at Audubon Zoo.

 Meet the Troop

-- Okpara: nicknamed "Okie" is the only male.
-Okpara, arrived in December 2017 from New England's Franklin Park Zoo in Boston, the result of a long-term, inter-zoo gorilla gender-matching plan overseen by the Association of Zoos and Aquariums.
-The plan, known as the Gorilla Species Survival Plan, tracks the various personalities, genetics and other traits of gorillas raised in captivity to determine which animals would make the best matches.
+- Okpara: Nicknamed "Okie" is the only male.
+Okpara arrived in December 2017 from New England's Franklin Park Zoo in Boston, the result of a long-term, inter-zoo gorilla gender-matching plan overseen by the Association of Zoos and Aquariums.
+The plan, known as the Gorilla Species Survival Plan, tracks the various personalities, genetics, and other traits of gorillas raised in captivity to determine which animals would make the best matches.

 Come visit the new gorillas in the World of Primates at Audubon Zoo and to take your own steps to protect the species by recycling old cell phones and other electronics.
-The Western lowland gorilla's native habitat in Africa is shrinking due in part to mining of a metallic ore called coltan, a key ingredient in manufacturing batteries, including the kind found in our phones.
+The Western lowland gorilla's native habitat in Africa is shrinking due in part to the mining of a metallic ore called coltan, a key ingredient in manufacturing batteries, including the kind found in our phones.

 Have old phones and electronics laying around the house?
 Don't throw them out; bring them to Audubon Zoo, which collects electronics for recycling!
 Those little things you can do to make a big difference in the world!